MiguelPedrosa/multi-threaded-queue/README.md

 We calculate the worst possible outcome and compare it with the test's execution as a workaround.
 We then see if it is within an acceptable margin of error.
 We can change this margin by editing the `acceptableMargin` variable in file `/tests/single.cpp`, which, for now, is set to a 2% margin of error.

-Another possibility would be to increase the number of tries before giving out, which quickly raises the test times.
+One possibility would be to increase the number of tries before giving up, which quickly raises the test times.
+Another possibility was to wrap the timeout portions of the code with a preprocessor macro that could be toggled during compilations.
+This approach wasn't used because `CMake` does not support multiple configurations per project when using 'Unix Makefiles' and these were prefered as they simplify requirements for using the project.

 # Design Choices:

 Because I want to reuse this code in other projects, the design of the container was affected by a few personal decisions:

- - I wanted to avoid a container that used mutexes correctly to implement multithreading.
+ - I wanted to avoid a container that used mutexes to implement multithreading.
 We based the project's design on the [UniQ Multithreading Libray](https://github.com/bittnkr/uniq), which implements a **lock-free circular buffered queue**, with a few modifications of my own.
  - I wanted to avoid memory allocations; as such, the container uses a compile-time constant for dictating its storage size.
-My uses don't require a resizeable container.
-This approach should reduce memory consumption as the container can be just a local variable.
+My uses don't require a resizeable container, so this approach should reduce memory consumption as the container can reside in a stack variable.
  - The container's capacity has to be a power of 2.
-This constraint helps to prevent the internal indexes from remaining below the storage's capacity, and this method simplifies the implementation.
+This constraint helps to ensure the internal indexes' values are always below the storage's capacity, and this method simplifies the implementation.

 # Possible improvements: